 I shipped it and held my breath.

-I received my best 5-star review yet and no complaints of glue issues.
-I even had the guts to email the client and ask if there was any “chicken-fall-off-syndrome.”
+I received my best 5-star review yet, and no complaints about glue issues.
+I even had the guts to email the client and ask if there was any “chicken-fall-off syndrome.”

 So thanks to my failure and the wisdom of a more experienced artist, I no longer have as big a coronary as I used to when I got an Etsy notification that someone has kindly bought one of my boxes.

-How about we now take a quick look at four steps (inspired by Buddhism) that you can take if you need support after you feel you’ve failed.
+How about we take a quick look at four steps (inspired by Buddhism) that you can take if you need support after you feel you’ve failed?

 Four Steps To Recovering from a Creative Setback or Failure